torres2235/CS172_FinalProject/README.md

 ##### Extra Notes:
 * There is a 0.5 second wait time for implicit politeness.
 * There is a filtering for robots.txt for explicit politeness.
-* We used this stack overflow post to assist in learning how to connect the front end to the back end:
+* We used this stack overflow post to assist in learning how to overcome cors policy issue when connecting our front end to the elasticsearch backend:
    * https://stackoverflow.com/questions/37384380/cross-origin-request-blocked-elasticsearch.